 Continue adding as many tags as you need.

-You can create a tag from anywhere in FactoryStudio by clicking New Tag in the toolbar.
+You can also create a tag from anywhere in FactoryStudio by clicking New Tag in the toolbar.

-Like any other configuration table, you can import CSV files or copy/paste content directly from an Excel spreadsheet or from other applications.
+Like any other configuration table, you can also import CSV files or copy/paste contents directly from an Excel spreadsheet or other applications.

-With FactoryStudio, you can replace names at any time.
-An easy way to create a tag is to click on the Name column of the insertion row, then press space and enter.
-Each time you do this, the system will create the same type of tag that was last created.
-In the insertion row, select the Type, then click on the header or any other part of that grid.
-This will create a tag with a default name.
-Also, you can configure more than one row at a time by selecting the rows with the Shift button, then right-click and select "Edit Combined Rows".
-A new popup will open with the information for the rows.
-The settings changed in this window will change all of the selected rows.
-If a column has , it shows that this column has more than one configuration.
+With FactoryStudio you can replace names at any time, so an easy way to create a tag is to click with the mouse on the Name column of the insertion row, then press space and enter.
+Each time, the system will create a Tag of the same type as the last one created.
+You can use the mouse on the insertion row to select the Type, then click with the mouse in the header or any other part of that grid.
+That will also create a tag with a default name.
+Also, you can configure more than one row at the same time, just select the rows with Shift button then right-click and select "Edit Combined Rows".
+A new popup will open with the rows' information.
+All settings changed in this window will change all rows selected.
+If a column has, it shows that this column has more than one configuration.

-The format property defines the display format of tag values.
+The format property defines the display format for tag values.
 These formats follow the specifications provided in Microsoft .NET.
-For valid numeric formats, refer to Standard Numeric Format Strings.
+For valid numeric formats, refer to Standard Numeric Format Strings (http://msdn.microsoft.com/en-us/library/dwhawy9k%28v=VS.90%29.aspx).
 For example: N1 (number with 1 decimal place).

 Numeric format examples